Nursing shortage: Causes

 Another study reported in a 2020 British Journal of Nursing article, conducted by Peate and colleague, found that the inability to provide effect and efficient care to patents caused nurses to question their job abilities and fear that their job was at stake.

 In many jurisdictions in the United States, by 2003, administrative/government health policy and practice had changed very little for decades.
 A 2003 Nursing Science Quarterly article said that one of the priorities at that time was cost-cutting and that patient loads were uncontrolled, and nurses were rarely consulted when recommending health care reform.
 As of 2004, the major reason for nurses planning to leave the field, according to a 2004 Emerging Infectious Diseases journal article, was because of working conditions.
 With the high turnover rate, the nursing field does not have a chance to build up the already frustrated staff.
+The American Nurses Association website has listed many strategies on how to combat thee grouping nursing turnover rate.
+Eliminating Mandatory overtime, provide employee wellness programs and creating a flexible culture are just a few.
+These changes would help nurses receive the help and benefits to ensure a better work environment.
 Aside from the deteriorating working conditions, the real problem is "nursing's failure to be attractive to the younger generation."
 A 2004 Journal of Nursing Education article said that there was a decline in interest among college students to consider nursing as a probable career.
 At that time, more than half of working nurses said they "would not recommend nursing to their own children" and a little less than a quarter would advise others to avoid this as a profession altogether.